Harvey Bradbury

-Harvey Lee Bradbury (born 29 December 1998) is an English professional footballer who plays for Dartford on loan from Dorchester Town as a forward.
+Harvey Lee Bradbury (born 29 December 1998) is an English professional footballer who plays for Shaftesbury as a forward.

 He began his career at Portsmouth and spent time on loan at Havant & Waterlooville, before being signed by Watford in 2017.
 He spent the second half of the 2017–18 season on loan at St Albans City and joined Hungerford Town on loan in July 2018.
 He signed with Oxford United the next month and returned to Hungerford Town on loan.
 He was loaned to Woking in September 2018 and made his debut for Oxford in the Football League two months later.
 He rejoined Woking on loan for the second half of the 2018–19 season and helped the club to win promotion out of the National League South via the play-offs.
 He signed with Millwall in July 2019 and spent the second half of the 2019–20 season on loan at Morecambe.

-Following his departure from Millwall, Bradbury subsequently had spells in non-league with Oxford City, Welling United, Gosport Borough and Dorchester Town.
+Following his departure from Millwall, Bradbury subsequently had spells in non-league with Oxford City, Welling United, Gosport Borough, Dorchester Town, Dartford, Farnborough and most recently, Chatham Town.